brahyam/Gateway/README.md

 Android and Kotlin Multiplatform (KMP) client for accessing different AI providers (OpenAI, Claude...) directly or with API key protection through [Gateway's servers](https://meetgateway.com/)

+## ✨ What's New in v0.4.0

+- **Enhanced Gemini Support**: Advanced image generation and editing capabilities
+- **Nano Banana Integration**: Support for `gemini-2.5-flash-image-preview` model
+- **Multimodal Chat**: Process and generate both text and images in conversations
+- **Image Attachment**: Attach images to chat messages for context-aware responses

 ## 🚀 Supported Service Providers

 The `Gateway` client supports the following AI service providers (see [